Tiny salamanders could complicate Shasta Dam project

 A 1972 state law prohibits the 602-foot Shasta Dam from getting any taller, but the Trump administration is planning to raise it.
 Environmentalists say the project would put the rare salamanders at risk of extinction.

-SHASTA LAKE, Calif. — A trio of salamander species in Northern California could complicate a controversial $1.4 billion public works project to heighten the Shasta Dam, the state’s largest reservoir.
+SHASTA LAKE, Calif.
+(AP) — A trio of salamander species in Northern California could complicate a controversial $1.4 billion public works project to heighten the Shasta Dam, the state’s largest reservoir.

 The Los Angeles Times reports Wednesday that two environmental groups filed a federal lawsuit last month asking a judge to force the U.S. Fish and Wildlife Service to determine if Shasta salamanders should be protected under the Endangered Species Act.